EndstoneMC/endstone/README.md

 Before getting started, verify that you are using one of the following compatible operating systems:

-- Windows 10 or higher
+- Windows 10 version 10.0.15063 or later
-- Windows Server 2019 or higher
+- Windows Server 2016 or later
-- Debian 11 or higher
+- Debian 11 or later
-- Ubuntu 20.04 or higher
+- Ubuntu 20.04 or later

 Please also ensure you have **Python 3.9 or higher** installed on your system.